aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

     >**Note**: Since this virtual machine was just created, there may not be any data yet.

     >**Note**: You have the option of displaying data in different formats.
 You also have the option of creating an alert rule based on the results of the query.

+    >**Note**: You can generate some additional load on the Azure VM you deployed earlier in this lab by using the following steps:
+    1. Navigate to the Azure VM blade.

+    1. On the Azure VM blade, in the **Operations** section, select **Run command**, on the **Run Command Script** blade, type the following script, and click **Run**:

+    1.
+       ```cmd
+       cmd
+       :loop
+       dir c:\ /s > SWAP
+       goto loop
+       ```

+    1. Switch back ot the Log Analytics blade and re-run the query.
+You might need to wait a few minutes for data to be collected and re-run the query again.

 > Results: You used a Log Analytics workspace to configure data sources and query logs.